-Dividend income

-Dividend income is recognised in profit or loss on the date the Group's right to receive payments is established.
+Investment income comprises dividend and interest income from investments and bank deposits.
+Dividend income is recognised in profit or loss on the date the Group right to receive payments is established.

-Interest income

 Interest income is recognised in profit or loss as it accrues.